 In 1993, recognizing that all five rhino species were facing an escalating crisis, the International Black Rhino Foundation expanded its mission and became the International Rhino Foundation (IRF).

-All five living rhino species (Black, White, Greater One-Horned, Sumatran and Javan) are in terrible peril – from poaching, from forest loss and habitat conversion, , from human settlements encroaching on their habitats in Africa, Indonesia, and India, and from the effects of living in small, isolated populations that can’t get together to breed.
+All five living rhino species (Black, White, Greater One-Horned, Sumatran, and Javan) are in terrible peril – from poaching, forest loss, and habitat conversion, from human settlements encroaching on their habitats in Africa, Indonesia, and India, and from the effects of living in small, isolated populations that can’t get together to breed.
 IRF protects particularly threatened rhino populations and their habitats in the wild, while also supporting management and applied research that can help improve the chances for rhinos’ long-term survival.

 Around 900 individual “members”, along with zoos, private foundations, corporations and government agencies comprise IRF’s financial supporters.
 The International Rhino Foundation is governed by a Board of Directors who generously contribute time and financial resources to its efforts.
 IRF maintains a very small staff – this lean structure allows more than 92% of its funds to go directly to its field programs in Africa and Asia.
 The IRF Program Office is based in Strasburg, VA (USA); the IRF Business Office is in Fort Worth, TX (USA).